 Ideal circumstances assume a fast recovery from delivery.
 Not every woman recovers fast.
 And many women would rather spend time with their kids than grind their way through the corporate machine.

-This is obvious to everyone who has worked in a corporate America for any amount of time.
-There are exceptions, of course, like Sheryl Sandberg and other exceptional achievers.
+This is obvious to everyone who has worked in a corporate America… there are exceptions like Sheryl Sandberg and other exceptional achievers.
 One of my own work mentors was a woman like that (she saw most of her female mentees leave or downshift after having kids).
 But those achievers usually have very high incomes that they use to buy time through child care, cleaning services, food, etc. For women making six figures, hiring help and returning to work fast can make sense.
 Only about eight percent of people make over $100,000 per year, men or women.
 That’s tiny.
-Half of them are men.
+Half are men.

 The “child support” (read: woman support) system as it current exists is grotesque in most states, but it does exist that way because most chicks need subsidies to survive through the aftermath of childbirth and having an infant.
 Kids under the age of six are totally dependent and needy.
 Parents split labor, with the guy making money and the chick taking care of the kid, because that division of labor makes sense given the needs of the child.

 Corporate careers have arcs, and a disrupted arc rarely achieves its previous trajectory: there is no way to solve this problem, which is why a lot of smart women who want kids become nurses or teachers.
 Smart nurses can become nurse practitioners and make a lot of money.
 Both nurses and teachers can leave their careers for a couple years and come back without taking much of a hit.
 Smart, family-minded women realize this and adjust their life priorities.